Pawlost/Espressif-System-Catolog-Eclipse-Plugin/README.md

 # Espressif Systems Catalog Eclipse Plugin
 Espressif Systems Catalog Eclipse Plugin is an assignment from Espressif Systems company.
+This project has not sufficient quality for the company.

 ## Table of Contents
 * [Goal](#goal)